 - Taita Tulio’s yage ceremonies in Putumayo, Colombia: Taita Tulio and Taita Querubin are the elders of my long-time shaman Alberto and I have been fortunate enough to sit with them in several occasions.
 They are from the Cofan tribe and perform authentic ceremonies following their routes in their indigenous outfits, and playing their amazing instruments.

 You can find their info on their facebook page and watch their video below:

 - Lastly I have friends who are organize ceremonies near Bogota.
-I’ll be happy to try to help if you email me (firstname.lastname@example.org).
+I’ll be happy to try to connect you to them if you reach me via email (email@example.com).

 Shaman Geovanny does ceremonies with both medicine and without medicine in his sweat lodge and they are all very powerful.
 He is an experienced shaman and healer and also makes healing oils.
 I met him in a retreat in Colombia and did san pedro in the temazcal (sweat lodge) as well as in his beautiful place in Ecuador.

 His English is not advanced so you can write him in very simple plain English indicating you’d like to join a circle of its happening around your travel dates.
 His email is firstname.lastname@example.org and he is very responsive.

 If none of these work, you can trust that the medicine will find you this way or another! 😉